Parking-Master/Parking-Master-2.0/README.md

 # Parking-Master-2.0
 Welcome to the all-new Parking-Master-2.0!
-This Repo is currently in production.
 <img src="preview.png" />
 Parking-Master-2.0 is the all new Parking Master!
 <br>
-Fully upgraded GUI, Security & In-Game Experience!
+Fully upgraded UI, Security & In-Game Experience!
 <br>
 ## History
 Parking-Master 1.0 (v1.0.0) is the first and official version of Parking Master, released on the first of August in 2021.